 Existing law authorizes directors of juvenile services and the Chief of the Youth Parole Bureau, or his or her designee, to release, upon written request and good cause shown, certain information concerning a child who is within the purview of the juvenile court to certain other persons involved in the juvenile justice system.
-(NRS 62H.025) Section 1 of this bill revises: (1) the information that may be released; (2) the list of persons to whom the information may be released; and (3) the circumstances under which the information may be released.
-Section 1 also eliminates the requirement that a request for such information be in writing and that good cause be shown for the release of the information.
+(NRS 62H.025) [Section 1 of this] This bill specifies that juvenile justice information is confidential and may only be released under certain circumstances.
+This bill also revises: (1) the information that may be released; (2) the list of persons to whom the information may be released; and (3) the circumstances under which the information may be released.
+[Section 1 also] This bill further eliminates the requirement that a request for such information be in writing and [that good cause be shown] revises from 3 days to 5 business days the period in which a denial of a request for the release of the information.]

 Existing law authorizes an agency which provides child welfare services to release certain information concerning reports and investigations of the alleged abuse or neglect of a child to certain persons, agencies and entities and requires the agency to maintain the confidentiality of such information.
-(NRS 432B.290) Section 2 of this bill provides that such information may also be released to juvenile justice or care agencies.
+(NRS 432B.290) Section 2 of this bill provides that such information may also be released to juvenile justice or care agencies.) must be made to the person who requested the information.
+Finally, this bill makes it a gross misdemeanor for certain persons to disseminate or make public juvenile justice information.